 As I was coming in to Los Angeles for a landing, I was going back over one of the sections of the book about Jonathan Edwards which was a very heartbreaking one.
-For 23 years he pastored the church in North Hampton, 23 years he taught them with profundity, with clarity, with power, with passion and was their pastor and their shepherd.
-For 23 years he poured his life into them.
+For twenty-three years he pastored the church in Northampton, twenty-three years he taught them with profundity, with clarity, with power, with passion and was their pastor and their shepherd.
+For twenty-three years he poured his life into them.
 He was one of the great minds, one of the great literary geniuses of American history, and one of the great preachers of the church's history.
 They had the best of it.
 By the way, his church was simply numbering in a few hundreds at that time.
-But he gave them 23 years.
-At the end of 23 years, during his twenty-third year in that church, they voted him out.
+But he gave them twenty-three years.
+At the end of twenty-three years, during his twenty-third year in that church, they voted him out.
 They kicked him out of the church.
-That was their gratitude for 23 years of ministry.
+That was their gratitude for twenty-three years of ministry.

-Now a footnote.
-It is obviously possible, it happens every day, to be in the Lord Jesus, to have the power to excel, but to resist that power, right?
-A classic illustration, the Corinthian church.
+Now a footnote: It is obviously possible, it happens every day, to be in the Lord Jesus, to have the power to excel, but to resist that power, right?
+Classic illustration: The Corinthian church.
 First Corinthians chapter 1, Paul said, "You come behind in no gift."
 You Corinthians, you've heard the gospel, you've believed the gospel, you got saved, you were given the Spirit of God, you were given the gifts of the Spirit, you have the multiplied ministry of those gifts within the body.
 You come behind in no gift, you don't lack a thing, but you are in big trouble.

 The third thing that impacted them was they allowed themselves to be influenced by false teachers.
 They sat at anybody's table and ate anybody's food.
 They didn't care what the teacher was serving, they ate it.

 Notice also a little phrase, "How to walk and please God."
-How you ought to walk and literally, and strive to please God, erizo, the verb.
+How you ought to walk and...and literally and strive to please God, areskō, the verb.
 Now we're right back to pleasing God again.
 How you ought to live pleasing God.
-You see, if you're pleasing...if you're seeking to please God, you pursue pleasing God which has a fear side which means I eliminate sin because I fear His reaction to it, it has a delight side which means I rush into His presence cause I love the sweetness of the communion there.
+You see, if you're pleasing...if you're seeking to please God, you pursue pleasing God which has a fear side which means I eliminate sin because I fear His reaction to it, it has a delight side which means I rush into His presence because I love the sweetness of the communion there.
 If I'm pursuing God, pursuing God, pursuing God, then I'm going to walk the way I ought to walk.
 The term "walk" means daily conduct.

 He says, "Look, we gave you principles about pleasing God.
-We probably talked about fearing God and delighting in God and then we told you how to walk, and you're already doing that, but want you to do it more.
+We probably talked about fearing God, delighting in God and then we told you how to walk, and you're already doing that, but we want you to do it more.
 Want you to do it more."

 You say, "What do you mean more?"
 More often, more faithfully, more consistently.
-I seek to please God, that controls how I walk.
+I seek to please God.
+That controls how I walk.
 So the priority here is to excel still more.
 The power is the Lord Jesus Christ.
-We're in Christ, we have that power.
+And we're in Christ, we have that power.
 The principles are laid down in the Word of God and, by the way, we're going to go over those principles which he reviews in chapters 4 and 5.
 Probably some of the same principles he gave them when he was there.

 People sometimes ask me, "Why don't you preach like you used to?"
-Cause I'm not who I used to be.
+Because I'm not who I used to be.
 Does that help?
 I can't be who I used to be, I don't want to be who I used to be.
 I don't even remember who I used to be.
 I have to be who I am and I have to be progressing.
-People sometimes say to me, "You know, you used to preach much simpler sermons, your sermons get deeper and deeper."
-You understand why, that's me...that's me.
+People sometimes say to me, "You know, you used to preach much simpler sermons; your sermons get deeper and deeper."
+You understand why, that's me, that's me.
 That's progress.
 You shouldn't discount that.
 You should be thankful for it as long as I'm not absolutely incomprehensible.
 There's a progress here.

 Now he makes reference to the authority of his commands.
-The word "commands," strong word, parangello, military directives, word from a commanding officer to a subordinate.
+The word "commands," strong word, paraggelia, military directives, word from a commanding officer to a subordinate.
 Here is the strong authority.
 You can't take this exhortation lightly, my friend, because this is a command given by Paul under authority from Jesus Christ.
 And he says, "You know it."
 By the way, that's about the sixth time he's referred to "for you know."
-He reminds them of what he said to them.
+And he reminds them of what he said to them.
 You know the commands we gave you, you know what they are.
-And I think what he says from here to the end of the book is a lot of repeating what that was.
+And I think what he says from here to the end of the book is a lot of it repeating what that was.
 You know the commands we gave you and we gave them by the Lord Jesus, implied by His authority.
-Your memory is fresh, you haven't forgotten these commands, these military directives.
+Your memory is fresh.
+You haven't forgotten these commands, these military directives.
 They're not at the authority of a man or the authority of a church or an ecclesiastical body, they're the authority of Christ and that's the pressure.
-You're either going to obey Christ or you're not, that's the pressure...not a man, it's Christ.
+You're either going to obey Christ or you're not, that's the pressure.
+It’s not a man, it's Christ.

 The call then in this last two chapters, beloved, is to spiritual excellence that we will excel still more.
 You do well, I commend you.
 You do well.
 But we can all do better.
 That's what he wants to say to us.
 But the key thing is to have that longing, that appetite.

 Let me close with another comment about my experience in Russia.
-To put it mildly, I was overwhelmed with the experience, Russia was far worse than I could ever imagine.
-To put it simply, it is an unbelievable ordeal to find food in Russia...a piece of cheese, a pound of meat.
+To put it mildly, I was overwhelmed with the experience.
+Russia was far worse than I could have ever imagined.
+To put it simply, it is an unbelievable ordeal to find food in Russia, a piece of cheese, a pound of meat.
 If you get a coupon, a rationing coupon that allows you to buy one, then you have the problem of finding a piece of cheese, or finding a piece of meat.
 It would be a rarity to find a box of Russian tea.

-Walking around the streets I went into a little market. this market would be about the size of your living room.
+Walking around the streets I went into a little market.
+This market would be about the size of your living room.
 There were ladies behind glass and on the shelf there might be four cans, a couple of pieces of bread, some little stacks of flour, and that was it.
-There might have been 25 people in the store passing in these little ration tickets and walking out with one little can of something.
-Wherever there was a store in the city that had more people in that there was a line all the way down the block.
+There might have been twenty-five people in the store passing in these little ration tickets and walking out with one little can of something.
+Wherever there was a store in the city that had more people in it than that there was a line all the way down the block.
 People carry plastic bags all day long in case they pass a store that has something.
-They can't even get their Russian tea, now they have to drink the detested Turkish tea that they all hate.
-They can't even get Russian vodka, it's replaced by cheap Ethiopian wine.
+They can't even get their Russian tea.
+Now they have to drink the detested Turkish tea that they all hate.
+They can't even get Russian vodka.
+It's replaced by cheap Ethiopian wine.
 There's no fruit available.
 They used to say they could get it from Bulgaria, but the Russian ruble has no value at all.
 It has nothing behind it so it's useless.
 So the Bulgarians don't want any payment in rubles, so they won't sell them anything.

 They live on 250 rubles a month which is less than a hundred dollars.
-We talked to a man who is a graduate of the university there who makes 250 rubles a month, he and his family live in a two-room flat with another family.
-Another person we talked to lives in a four-room flat with four families, 31 people using the same bathroom and they've never known any other kind of life.
+We talked to a man who is a graduate of the university there who makes 250 rubles a month.
+He and his family live in a two-room flat with another family.
+Another person we talked to lives in a four-room flat with four families, thirty-one people using the same bathroom, and they've never known any other kind of life.
 This one young man has waited ten years for his own flat.
 Don't...everything's owned by the government.
 There are no single family homes, they're all apartments and they're all owned by the government.
-Recently they've gone in to some kind of new enterprise co-operatives, but they're very costly and the people can't afford them, for the most part.
+Recently they've gone into some kind of new enterprise co-operatives, but they're very costly and the people can't afford them, for the most part.

 I asked a couple of people, "Do you want to get out of the country?"
 They said, "Yes, but how?
 We don't have enough money to get a ticket out and you can only take 200 rubles with you and you can't spend rubles anywhere in the world because nobody wants them.
 And what good is 200 rubles going to do you?"